 Most of the cards were truly near mint or better, with some potentially grading mint with low enough populations that they’d be expected to bring strong prices at auction.

 Then out popped a Hall of Famer.
-An Ernie Banks, produced when he was still a very young Cubs shortstop had sharp corners but was a bit off-center.
+An Ernie Banks, produced when he was still a very young Cubs shortstop.
+The card had sharp corners but was a bit off-center.
 Still, a strong pull out of the PSA 7 graded pack.

 It turned out that was just the warmup.